alephium/www/src/content/blog/2024-06-20_Full-Builders-Meetup-Program-Announced--cda1af0e1355/index.md

 description: 'As we are getting closer from the start of the first builders meetup, which will take place IRL in Athens on June 21–23, we’re very happy…'
 ---

-As we are getting closer from the start of the first builders meetup, which will take place IRL in Athens on June 21–23, we’re very happy…

----

 ### **Full Builders Meetup Program Announced!**

 #### _As we are getting closer from the start of the first builders meetup, which will take place IRL in Athens on June 21–23, we’re very happy to showcase the full & exciting program that we’ll go through with all participants!_